OpenBase-Foundation/DumbOS/README.md

 - `install.sh` — installer script.
 Installs small utilities (where possible) and runs the cleaner.
 - `dumbos_cleaner.sh` — the cleanup logic that removes or disables Google/telephony/telemetry packages (best-effort).
 - `usb_monitor.sh` — background daemon that auto-detects USB device insertion and installs APK files found on the device.
+- `99-dumbos-usb-monitor` — init.d script that auto-starts the USB monitor on boot.
 - `update.sh` — fetches the latest scripts from this repository and re-runs them.
 - `LICENSE` — license for the project.